corina-burri/gsc-index-alert/README.md

 # gsc-index-alert
 This Python script monitors whether specific URLs from your website are indexed by Google using the Google Search Console API.
-If any monitored URL is not indexed, you’ll receive an email.
+If any monitored URL is deindexed, you’ll receive an email.

-This is my frist ever Python script.
-Full walkthrough is here: [corinaburri.com/gsc-index-alert/](https://corinaburri.com/gsc-index-alert/)
+Full walkthrough is here: [corinaburri.com/gsc-index-alert/](https://corinaburri.com/gsc-index-alert/) (And also, this is my very first Python project.
+Any feedback is welcome).

 ## Features